Glacier National Park

 The main trail to Sperry Chalet starts in the beautiful cedar and hemlock forests of McDonald valley and the trail climbs to where the chalet sits near tree line.
-The hike is strenuous and nearly entirely uphill, it can be a challenge to many hikers.
-However, the compensation of the beautiful vistas, the warm friendly feeling of the chalet, and the camaraderie of others who "made it" make this trip an outstanding one.
+Be ready to break a sweat, the hike is strenuous and nearly entirely uphill, but any reasonably fit person can complete it feeling a good sense of accomplishment.
+Observe the effects of the 2017 Sprague fire through most of the hike with new growth, ample wildflowers, and a forest reborn.

 There are spur trails that go to Mt Brown Lookout, Snyder Lakes, and Fish Lake about a third of the way up.
 Be sure to read the signs and stay on the correct path.

 - Start early.
 Taking advantage of the cool morning air will make your hike more comfortable.

 - Bring plenty of water and stop to rest often.

 - The bridge at Crystal Ford (about a third of the way up) makes a great place for a rest and photography break on the way up, and an excellent spot to cool your feet and have lunch on the way down.